css-materials/course-site/content/homework/debugging-rmarkdown/index.md

 This assignment is divided in two parts:

-* PART 1 `fix-errors.Rmd` offers an opportunity to solidify your understanding of functions in R and to improve your skills in spotting and fixing common sources of errors in code using the `babynames` package (with multiple datasets).
+* PART 1 `fix-errors.Rmd` offers an opportunity to solidify your understanding of functions in R and to improve your skills in spotting and fixing common sources of errors in code using the `babynames` package with mutiple datasets.

 * PART 2 `world-bank.Rmd` simulates a real-world data analysis scenario and asks you to apply functions and various course contents (loops, tidyr, data manipulation and visualization, etc.) to work with the `wordbank` social science dataset.